radofaletic/phd-papers/README.md

 ### Interferometric measurement of an axi-symmetric density field, 1999

-Published as part of the Proceedings of the _2<sup>nd</sup> Australian Conference on Laser Diagnostics in Fluid Mechanics and Combustion_ (Monash University, 9-10 December 1999), which can be read at [hdl.handle.net/10440/1256](https://hdl.handle.net/10440/1256).
+Published as part of the _Proceedings of the 2<sup>nd</sup> Australian Conference on Laser Diagnostics in Fluid Mechanics and Combustion_ (Monash University, 9-10 December 1999), which can be read at [doi:10440/1256](https://doi.org/10440/1256).

 > We have used Fourier transform techniques and an Abel deconvolution to analyse a finite-fringe interferogram produced by an axisymmetric shock wave flow, to produce a density map that can be used for the validation of a numerical model.
 The Abel deconvolution method enables the use of a basis that is particularly suitable for modeling phase maps produced by shock wave flows.
 A steady flow problem is studied, and compared with a numerical simulation.
 Good agreement between theoretical and experimental results are obtained.